Stanzler Fund FAQs

 Grant recipients may reapply for renewed support every two years thereafter.

-Each grant recipient organization is required to sign a Schwartz Center membership agreement and Schwartz Rounds addendum prior to membership.
+Each grant recipient organization is required to sign a Schwartz Center membership agreement, Schwartz Rounds addendum, and MSF amendment prior to membership.
 The membership start date is upon fully executed membership agreement and addendum.

 When does the grant application window open?
 When are the grant applications due?